WebexCC-SA/LAB-2334/docs/Lab2.md

     style="width:3.34375in;height:3.66667in"
     alt="A screenshot of a chat AI-generated content may be incorrect." />

-    **With the default value set to “shipped”, the AI Agent will always inform the user that the order cannot be canceled and will provide the appropriate contact number for further assistance.**
+    **When the delivery status in the CRM is set to “shipped”, the AI Agent will always inform the user that the order cannot be canceled and will provide the appropriate contact number for further assistance.**

     This mechanism also serves as a built-in escalation path to a human